Semmelweis University: Bachelor's programs

 The physiotherapy program is available in Italian within the framework of the university's off-campus program run in Lugano, Switzerland.

 Master's programs

-Master's programs are offered at the Faculty of Health and Public Services and the Faculty of Health Sciences.
-The length of the programs is 3 semesters (1.5 years) with a total of 90 credit points.
+Master's programs are offered at the Faculty of Medicine, the Faculty of Health and Public Services and the Faculty of Health Sciences.
+The length and credit value of the programs vary.

-The following Master's Programs are available in English at the Faculty of Health Sciences:
+The following Master's Programs are available in English: